 COLLECTING HISTORY TODAY

-- How are you and your family members spending your time?
+- How has COVID-19 changed your daily routines?
+How are you and your family members spending your time?

-The stories and materials we collect will allow all of us to study and share these experiences in the future.
-You can help us by donating physical materials or by using the form below to submit digital content.
+The stories and materials we collect will allow all of us to study and share these experiences in the future, so that future generations will know something of our everyday experience and how COVID-19 changed our everyday lives.

 To learn more about our usual donation process or to donate any historic or cultural Ventura County material, please contact our Collections Manager Renee Tallent at email@example.com.